vinzphenix/Elasticity_FEM/README.md

 M \ddot{u} + Ku &= b
 \end{aligned}$$

-Using a fourier expansion $U=\Phi \exp(\imath \omega t)$, we find a generalized eigenvalue problem whose solutions are the natural frequencies and shapes of the structure:
+Using a fourier expansion $u=\Phi \exp(\imath \omega t)$, we find a generalized eigenvalue problem whose solutions are the natural frequencies and shapes of the structure:
 $$K \Phi = \omega^2 M \Phi.$$

 This solver is capable of solving both deformation and modal analysis problems.